Key Takeaways

 Third-Party Sale (Strategic or Financial Buyer)

 The most common exit for mid-market businesses.
-You sell to an outside buyer - either a strategic acquirer (competitor, complementary business) or a financial buyer (private equity, family office).
+You sell to an outside buyer: either a strategic acquirer (competitor, complementary business) or a financial buyer (private equity, family office).
+The process typically involves marketing the business, running a competitive bid process, negotiating an LOI, and completing due diligence and closing.

 Management Buyout (MBO)

-Your management team buys the business, often with seller financing.
+Your management team buys the business, often with seller financing and bank debt.
 This preserves culture and gives you more control over the transition.
+The management team typically cannot pay full market price in cash, so the structure usually involves seller notes and earnouts.

 ESOP (Employee Stock Ownership Plan)

 A tax-advantaged exit that transfers ownership to employees through a trust.
-Particularly attractive for owners who want to reward their team and defer taxes.
+Particularly attractive for owners who want to reward their team and may defer capital gains taxes.
+The ESOP trust borrows money to purchase shares, and the company repays the loan over time with pre-tax dollars.

-For a detailed comparison of all four paths - including tax treatment, timelines, and what each transfer agreement must include - read our complete guide to transferring business ownership.
+For a detailed comparison of the four primary transfer paths - including tax treatment, timelines, and what each transfer agreement must include - read our complete guide to transferring business ownership.
+For the full picture on valuation across exit routes, see our business valuation for M&A guide.

 Tax alert for 2026: